griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ```

 ### Install VEP 93.4
 [VEP](https://ensembl.org/info/docs/tools/vep/index.html) is a variant annotation tool developed by ensembl and written in [perl](https://www.perl.org/).
 By default VEP will perform annotations by making web-based API queries however it is much faster to have a local copy of cache and fasta files.
-The AWS AMI image we're using already has these files as they can take a bit of time to download so to start we'll make a symlink to the directory where the vep_cache containing the HG38 annotation database which already exists.
-Next we need to download vep from github using `wget` and unzip VEP.
-From there we can use the INSTALL.pl script vep provides to install the software, the program will ask a series of questions listed below to get a feel for what it's like installing cache and fasta files we'll tell the program to install these for petromyzon_marinus, a much smaller genome.
+The AWS AMI image we're using already has these files for hg38 in the directory `/opt/vep_cache` as they can take a bit of time to download.
+To get an idea of what it's like to install these we will install a vep_cache for petromyzon_marinus, a much smaller genome. so to start we need to download vep from github using `wget` and unzip VEP.
+From there we can use the INSTALL.pl script vep provides to install the software which will ask a series of questions listed below.
+We also make a symlink when the installer completes.

 1. Do you wish to exit so you can get updates (y) or continue (n): n [ENTER]
 2. Do you want to continue installing the API (y/n)? y [ENTER]